polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ## Continuous Integration and Deployment

 You can even connect creation of such modules, and automatically deploying them to production through for instance a GitHub action using CI/CD, by creating a token using your _"username/Generate Token"_ menu item.
-This give you a JWT token you can use to authenticate a process, such that it's allowed to invoke your `/magic/system/file-system/install-module` endpoint.
+This gives you a JWT token you can use to authenticate a process, such that it's allowed to invoke your `/magic/system/file-system/install-module` endpoint.
 This will allow you to automatically upload a zip file, and re-install it after uploading it.